 Metacognition & the ReflectED approach

-We are a lead ‘hub’ school for ReflectED, which is an approach to learning developed by Rosendale Research School in London.
-The approach, which is used throughout our curriculum, teaches and develops our children’s metacognition skills (learning how they learn).
+In the academic year 2018-19 we were a lead ‘hub’ school for ReflectED, which is an approach to learning developed by Rosendale Research School in London.
+The approach, which has now been intertwined with our curriculum via the PRIME areas, teaches and develops our children’s metacognition skills (learning how they learn).
 It supports and improves attainment, especially amongst disadvantaged pupils, and aims to help learners of all backgrounds develop the tools to make excellent progress in their learning and fulfil their potential.

 ReflectED teaches children the skills of reflection and how to record their learning moments and strategies.
 Teachers can also look across these reflections to understand what pupils are enjoying or struggling with, and identify specific pupil needs.

 Evidence suggests the metacognitive skills children develop through ReflectED will significantly enhance their learning.